Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 Tip 3: Find a Good Balance Between Work and Play

-Uni is all about the wider experience.
+University is all about the wider experience.
 Yes, ultimately you want to come out with a degree that you are proud of, but at the same time, there is so much you can learn outside of your degree.
 That’s why it’s important to make sure you leave time for doing things that you enjoy.

-Whether that’s going to the local indoor climbing centre or just going for coffee with your friends, it’s essential to your wellbeing to keep doing the things that you love.
+Whether that’s going to the local indoor climbing centre or just going for coffee with your friends, it’s essential to your well-being to keep doing the things that you love.
 And don’t be afraid to try something new!

 Of course, you will still have to satisfy your academic requirements while making time for your social activities.

-Be True to Yourself
+Tip 4: Be True to Yourself for a Seamless Transition

 University is a challenging time for many but it can also be a great opportunity to try out new things and make new friends.

 There’s often a lot of pressure to appear to be a certain way or do certain things but the most important thing is to stay true to yourself.
-As long as you’re doing things that make you happy and support your wellbeing then you are doing a good job.
+As long as you’re doing things that make you happy and support your well-being, then you are doing a good job.

 Related Content